How it's made

 Serious fun

-The last and maybe least tangible part of our product is our attitude.
-We consider our attitude to be the sum of our interactions with actual human beings.
-Not constructed, but originated.
-We strive to be an open platform where we can invite, share and learn with and from each other.
+The very last, and least tangible part of our product is our interaction with the outside world.
+Everything we do is fueled by the sum of our interactions with real human beings.
+Not constructed but developed organically.
+We strive to be an open platform where we can invite, share, and learn with and from like-minded people.